tokenika/eoside/docs/introduction_to_EOSIDE.md

 make
 ```

-...you can expect a response like the following:
+As a result, you should get a response similar to this:

 ```bash
 cartman@cartman-PC:/mnt/c/Workspaces/EOS/contracts/token$ cd buildcartman@cartman-PC:/mnt/c/Workspaces/EOS/contracts/token/build$ cmake ..